nathanpeck/s3-upload-stream/README.md

 ### Updates

+_April 25, 2014_ -  Fixed a race condition bug that occured occasionally with streams very close to the 5 MB size threshold where the multipart upload would be finalized on S3 prior to the last data buffer being flushed, resulting in the last part of the stream being cut off in the resulting S3 file.
+Also added a method for adjusting the part size dynamically. (__Notice:__ If you are using an older version of this module I highly recommend upgrading to get this latest bugfix.)

 _April 17, 2014_ - Made the connection parameters optional for those who are following Amazon's best practices of allowing the SDK to get AWS credentials from environment variables or AMI roles.

 ### Why use this stream?